brianwisti/rgb-brain-hugo/site/content/post/2018/09/mount-si.md

 ## The aftermath

-I wore better shoes than at [Island Center Forest](../08/island-center-forest.md), so my feet feel fine today.
+I wore better shoes than at [island-center-forest](../08/island-center-forest.md), so my feet feel fine today.
 My knees got more work than usual, but at least I can walk without major discomfort.

 One thing is for sure: next time I go walking up a mountain, I bring my *Knitting*!